What Is an Extended Car Warranty?

 Unfortunately, dealers who sell you an extended warranty get a commission from doing so, and they’re not going to be in a hurry to help you cancel.
 If you have a weak constitution, it may help to bring along a pushy and assertive friend when you return to the dealership or call to cancel.

-You will probably need to nudge them to actually process the request, so don’t be afraid to call every couple of weeks.
+You will probably need to nudge them to process the request, so don’t be afraid to call every couple of weeks.

 How Can I Avoid Making This Mistake in the Future?

 In almost all cases, you can wait until your original OEM warranty is nearing expiration before deciding whether or not you want to purchase the extended warranty.
-Of course, they won’t likely mention this at the car dealership, but if you know what brand of car you want you should definitely research this ahead of time.
+Of course, they won’t likely mention this at the car dealership, but if you know what brand of car you want, you should research this ahead of time.